mozilla/application-services/docs/synconomicon/src/README.md

 # Synconomicon

-This is a deep dive into the internals of Sync.
+This is a deep dive into the internals of sync and storage.